Wireless internet speed in Sacramento is about to get a whole lot faster.

 “This is a one-of-a-kind partnership to upgrade our City’s infrastructure to support the newest technology and an economy based on that technology,” said Sacramento Mayor Darrell Steinberg.

-As part of the partnership, the City has been working with Verizon for the past year to install small cell towers on more than 100 utilities poles.
+As part of the partnership, the City has been working with Verizon for the past year to install small cell towers on more than 200 street lights.
 Using high-frequency waves transmitted from the towers, 5G wireless offers data speeds similar to traditional fiber cable technology.

 “Sacramento is taking a huge leap forward as a visionary for our community, an innovator in government and a heavy lifter in the world of technology.”